natoxpy/natoxpy/README.md

-# Hello there, probably working on smt right now, check out what I actually, kinda, almost finished.
+# Hello there 👋, probably working on something right now, check out what I actually *probably* finished.